What is the Top End Gran Fondo?

 In 2018 some additions to the event were made, with a new ‘Fun Fondo’ being added over 25km and the distances being moved out to 145km for the ‘Full Fondo’ and 75km for the ‘Half Fondo’.

-Now we gear up for the 2019 edition on Sunday 18th August.
-Entries now open for the 2019 event here.
+Now we gear up for the 2020 edition on Sunday 30th August.
+Entries open here.